HishamHagag10/MovieAPI/README.md

 | GET    | /api/Recommendation/RecommendedMoviesBasedOnGenre | Retrieve recommended movies based on user’s genre preferences |
 | GET    | /api/Recommendation/RecommendedMoviesBasedOnActor | Retrieve recommended movies based on user’s favorite actors   |

+## Pagination and Ordering
+Endpoints support pagination and ordering of results.
+Use the query parameters pageIndex and pageSize to control the number of results returned per page.
+Additionally, the sortBy parameter allows users to specify the attribute (rating or releaseyear) by which to sort the results, while sortDirection can be set to either "asc" for ascending or "desc" for descending order.

 ## Repository Pattern